 Are you exchanging banking information with other banking partners?
-With SWIFT services you can reduce costs, control risk and provide better visibility into your funds globally.
+With SWIFT services you may be able to further reduce costs, control risk and provide better visibility into your funds globally.

 SWIFT services with U.S. Bank provide customers and non-bank financial institutions an alternative method to send payment messages, and receive reporting from, banking partners.
 Utilizing a secure connection to your banks, you can communicate directly with your banking partners and manage payments and account information over SWIFT.

 Your company can send and receive instructions to all your banks through a single channel, using a common format with:

 U.S. Bank supports the following FIN message types with customers using SWIFT's Standardized Corporate Environment (SCORE):

 - FIN messaging (SWIFT's own proprietary format and the standard among Financial Institutions) or